 Clearing and release of the 1.4 GHz band to the market.
 In most countries the band is already cleared and unused.
-Regulators could start to release the band for an SDL as soon as the ECC band plan is adopted.
-As the 3GPP process nears conclusion and chipsets start to be produced, this will give confidence that the SDL application will be deployed.
+Regulators could start to release the band for an MMD as soon as the ECC band plan is adopted.
+As the 3GPP process nears conclusion and chipsets start to be produced, this will give confidence that the MMD application will be deployed.
 The band can be released in advance of deployment, which suggests release could happen in 2013/14.

 Equipment availability.
 Manufacturers will need to design, test and build devices and base stations and other network equipment supporting the 1.4 GHz band.
 In addition, operators will need to test such equipment.
 It is expected that this process will take at least 12 months, suggesting potential operational deployment in 2014/15.
-A viable commercial market forecast is required before device manufacturers will commit to development of 1.4 GHz SDL and, in many ways; this could be the critical path issue.
+A viable commercial market forecast is required before device manufacturers will commit to development of 1.4 GHz MMD and, in many ways; this could be the critical path issue.
 However, we understand that there are few technical or fabrication issues that are likely to be raised (see Appendix B).

 In summary, this leads to the timeline shown below.